nanoservicesforge/docs/docs-app/docs/docs/building/introduction.md

 The dotted line is the binary boundary.
 Here, we can see that there are multiple layers to a nanoservice.
 It has changed a bit since this diagram was made to describe our system we had in production.

+You may see some macros when looking at the TCP server code.
+Please visit the messaging part of the docs for more information on binary communication and routing of data contracts.

 Now we have covered these concepts, let's explore our nanoservice.